homermultitext/se2020/source/04-scholion.md

 - what line of the *Iliad* it comments on, and summarize briefly what is happening at that point in the *Iliad*
 - if your *scholion* has a *lemma*
 - if your *scholion* has a corresponding marker in the *Iliad* text, and if so what word or phrase it is attached to
+- does your diplomatic reading of the text differ from the reconstruction in either Dindorf or Erbse?
 - anything you were able to work out about the syntax and meaning of the scholion